moorechow/pyRevit/4addingscriptsandtabs.md

 Library extensions are identified by `.lib` postfix.
 The library extension folder address will be added to the `sys.path` of all the other extensions by the loader.

-You can install the **RevitPythonWrapper** package (which is a library extension) through the pyRevit Extensions tool, and see how it works.